annavigolo98/Master_thesis/README.md

 thickness in atoms/cm^2, percentages of nitrogen and tantalum in each layer.
 The cross section is calculated apart from a normalization constant (to be fitted).
 2) Program to add beam straggling effects by convolution of the yield values with a gaussian function.
 3) Program to analyze '.root' files containing energy spectra for gamma rays acquired by a Ge detector.
 Gets the charge and timestamps form related histograms saved in the '.root' file and calculates the areas under the peaks of interest in the energy spectra (also subtracting the background).
-Calculates the yield (area under a peak divided by the energy) for aech beam energy and for each gamma ray transition studied for the 15O nucleus.
+Calculates the yield (area under a peak divided by the charge) for aech beam energy and for each gamma ray transition studied for the 15O nucleus.